-A. Parent/Caregiver consistently recognizes the child's needs, strengths and limitations.
-Parent/Caregiver is able to appreciate the uniqueness and differences in children with acceptance and understanding.
+A. Parent/caregiver consistently recognizes the child's needs, strengths and limitations.
+Parent/caregiver is able to appreciate the uniqueness and differences in children with acceptance and understanding.
 Parent/caregiver is sensitive to the child and their experiences.

-B. Parent/Caregiver recognizes the child's needs, strengths and limitations.
-Parent/Caregiver is able to appreciate the uniqueness and differences in children, however at times struggles in understanding and accepting the child's differences and uniqueness.
-At times the Parent/Caregiver struggles with identifying with the child and their experiences.
-Parent/Caregiver is aware during these times and may have sought assistance in continuing to develop their parenting skills in regards to recognizing child's needs and differences.
-The Parent/Caregiver has supports and/or resources available for assistance.
-Children have not been maltreated and/or unsafe due to the Parent's/Caregiver's capacity of being able to recognize child needs and strengths.
+B. Parent/caregiver recognizes the child's needs, strengths and limitations.
+Parent/caregiver is able to appreciate the uniqueness and differences in children, however at times struggles in understanding and accepting the child's differences and uniqueness.
+At times the parent/caregiver struggles with identifying with the child and their experiences.
+Parent/caregiver is aware during these times and may have sought assistance in continuing to develop their parenting skills regarding recognizing child's needs and differences.
+The parent/caregiver has supports and/or resources available for assistance.
+Children have not been maltreated and/or unsafe due to the parent's/caregiver's capacity of being able to recognize child needs and strengths.

-C. Parent/Caregiver does not identify with the child's needs, strengths, and/or limitations resulting in the parent/caregiver acting in ways that have resulted in the child being maltreated and/or unsafe.
-The Parent/Caregiver is able to recognize their inability to identify with children and is open to assistance in increasing their parenting capacity.
+C. Parent/caregiver does not identify with the child's needs, strengths, and/or limitations resulting in the parent/caregiver acting in ways that have resulted in the child being maltreated and/or unsafe.
+The parent/caregiver is able to recognize their inability to identify with children and is open to assistance in increasing their parenting capacity.

-D. Parent/Caregiver does not identify with the child's needs, strengths, and/or limitations that have resulted in the child being maltreated and/or unsafe.
-The Parent/Caregiver does not see value in the capabilities of the child and are not sensitive to the child and their experiences.
-Parent/Caregiver view of the child is incongruent to the child and how others view the child.
-Parent/Caregiver is not able to recognize their inability to identify with child and the child's needs and are not willing or able to seek assistance in increasing their parenting capacity.
+D. Parent/caregiver does not identify with the child's needs, strengths, and/or limitations that have resulted in the child being maltreated and/or unsafe.
+The parent/caregiver does not see value in the capabilities of the child and are not sensitive to the child and their experiences.
+Parent/caregiver view of the child is incongruent to the child and how others view the child.
+Parent/caregiver is not able to recognize their inability to identify with child and the child's needs and are not willing or able to seek assistance in increasing their parenting capacity.